 (B) As used in Chapter 4761-11 of the Administrative Code, "hearing examiner" shall be defined as an attorney hearing examiner retained by the board to conduct hearings on its behalf.

-(C) As used in Chapter 4761-11 of the Administrative Code, "appointed hearing officer" shall be defined as a member of the board appointed or elected to conduct a hearing should the hearing be held before the board and not a hearing examiner.
+(C) As used in Chapter 4761-11 of the Administrative Code, "appointed hearing officer" shall be defined as a member of the board elected to conduct a hearing should the hearing be held before the board and not a hearing examiner.

 (D) The respondent may be self-represented or may be represented by an attorney admitted to the practice of law in Ohio.
 In the absence of an attorney, the respondent shall be deemed the representative of record for the purposes of Chapter 4761-11 of the Administrative Code.
 Any attorney shall be prepared to prove current law license at the time of the hearing.

 (E) The respondent is not required to personally appear at any hearing provided he/she has not been subpoenaed.
 The respondent may authorize an attorney to represent him/her in all matters of the hearing before the board.

 (F) The respondent or attorney representative may present positions, arguments, or contentions in writing rather than appear at any hearing provided that the respondent has not been subpoenaed.

 (G) The representative of record for the respondent shall enter appearances in writing.

 (H) The representative of record from the Ohio attorney generals office shall enter appearances in writing.

 (I) The person entering an appearance as representative will remain the representative of record until a written withdrawal is filed with the board.